 One Place for Care

 At Leon Medical Centers, you can expect a seamless experience during your care.

-Our podiatry department, urgent care centers and other departments share the same electronic health record.
-This helps our team work better together on your plan of care.
+The contracted podiatry services, urgent care centers and other departments share the same electronic health record.
+This helps the providers coordinate your plan of care.
 It’s also accessible if you need care while traveling to another city, state or country.